hysinh/wimpleton-booking-app/README.md

   ![color scheme](documentation/readme/screenshot_fontfamilies.png)
   </details>

+  #### Responsiveness
+  The Wimpleton House website needed to be responsive and available on a variety of screen sizes and devices to make it as accessible as possible.
+I focused on the following sizes:

+  1. Mobile Device dimensions (larger): 375px and larger
+  2. Tablet Device dimensions: 736px and larger
+  3. Laptop Device dimensions: 992px and larger

 ### Database Design
 Custom models were created for Venues, Bookings, and Contacts.
 A venue can have many bookings.
 A booking can only have one client and one venue.
 <details >